justagist/rl_lib/README.md

 ### Version 1.3

 * Contextual bandits environment added to environments.
-* Fully Connected Neural Network Learner added to solve the problem of contextual bandits (demo included).
+* Policy Gradient using a fully connected neural network learner added to solve the problem of contextual bandits (demo included).
 * Bug Fixes

 ### Version 1.2